HORNET-Storage/Scionic-MerkleTree-Go/README.md

 ## Understanding Growth Patterns: Logarithmic vs Linear

 In the case of Scionic Merkle Trees, which incorporate Classic Merkle Trees within their structure, they exhibit logarithmic growth.
-This means that as the size of the input (the number of files in a folder) increases, the growth rate of the Classic Merkle Tree branches decreases.
-This makes Scionic Merkle Trees an efficient structure for tranmissing large files ***because the growth of the Merkle branch size becomes exponentially less*** as the number of file chunks rise.
+This means that as the size of the input (the number of file chunks in a folder) increases, the growth rate of the Classic Merkle Tree branches decreases.
+This makes Scionic Merkle Trees an efficient structure for tranmissing large files ***because the growth of the Merkle branch size becomes exponentially less*** as the number of file chunks increase.

 In stark contrast, the number of hashes required to validate a single file chunk in an IPFS Merkle DAG exhibits linear growth.
-If there are more children (file chunks) in the folder, you must download the hash of each file chunk to retrieve any individual file chunk from the folder.
-This requirement can lead to large, bloated Merkle branches.
-The amount of hashes needed to validate a single file chunk increases in direct proportion to the number of file chunks in the folder, making it less efficient for large datasets.
+The hash of each file chunk in the folder must be downloaded in order to retrieve any individual file chunk from the folder, so if the number of file chunks grow then the parent leaf in the Merkle branch grows in size linearly as well; this requirement can lead to large, bloated Merkle DAG branches that make IPFS Merkle DAGs less efficient for large datasets when compared to Scionic Merkle Trees.

 ## Syncing Scionic Merkle Trees by Requesting a Range of Leaf Numbers